Sri Lankan junglefowl: Classification

 This is one of four species of birds in the genus Gallus.
 The other three members of the genus are red junglefowl (G. gallus), grey junglefowl (G. sonneratii), and green junglefowl (G. varius).

 The Sri Lankan junglefowl is most closely related to the grey junglefowl, though physically the male resembles the red junglefowl.
-Female Sri Lanka junglefowl are very similar to those of the grey junglefowl.
+Female Sri Lankan junglefowl are very similar to those of the grey junglefowl.
 Like the green junglefowl, Sri Lankan junglefowl are island species that have evolved side by side with their similarly stranded island predators and competitors.
 Uniquely complex anti-predator behaviors and foraging strategies are integral components in the long evolutionary story of the Sri Lankan junglefowl.

 Habitat

 It is common in forests and scrub habitats, and is commonly spotted at sites such as Kitulgala, Yala, and Sinharaja.
 This species is found from sea-level up to 2000 metres of elevation.

 Behaviour

 As with other jungle fowl, Sri Lankan jungle fowl are primarily terrestrial.
 They spend most of their time foraging for food by scratching the ground for various seeds, fallen fruit, and insects.

 Females lay two to four eggs in a nest, either on the forest floor in steep hill country or in the abandoned nests of other birds and squirrels.
 Like the grey and green junglefowl, male Sri Lankan junglefowl play an active role in nest protection and chick rearing.